-13.2 Expenses .
+13.2 Expenses.
 Each party shall be solely responsible for all expenses, including due diligence expenses, incurred by it in connection with this transaction, and neither party shall be entitled to any reimbursement for such expenses from the other party hereto.
 Without limiting the generality of the foregoing, Buyer will be solely responsible for all recording fees and taxes relating to the conveyances to be delivered pursuant hereto.

-13.3 Independent Investigation .
-At Closing, Buyer represents and acknowledges that it is knowledgeable of the business of operating pipelines and that it has had access to the Assets, the officers and employees of Seller and its affiliates, and the Records of Seller and its affiliates relating to the Assets and and upon Closing, Buyer has relied solely on the basis of its own independent due diligence investigation of the Assets and upon the representations and warranties of Seller made in Article 4 and on the covenants of Seller in this Agreement.
+13.3 Independent Investigation.
+Buyer represents and acknowledges that it is knowledgeable of the business of operating pipelines and that it has had access to the Assets, the officers and employees of Seller and its affiliates, and the Records of Seller and its affiliates relating to the Assets and in making the decision to enter into this Agreement and consummate the transactions contemplated hereby, Buyer has relied solely on the basis of its own independent due diligence investigation of the Assets and upon the representations and warranties of Seller made in Article 4 and on the covenants of Seller in this Agreement.

-13.4 Disclaimer Regarding Assets .
+13.4 Disclaimer Regarding Assets.
 Except as otherwise expressly provided in this Agreement, BUYER ACKNOWLEDGES THAT SELLER HAS NOT MADE, AND SELLER HEREBY EXPRESSLY DISCLAIMS AND NEGATES, ANY REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, RELATING TO THE CONDITION OF ANY PART OF THE ASSETS (INCLUDING, WITHOUT LIMITATION, (a) ANY IMPLIED OR EXPRESS WARRANTY OF MERCHANTABILITY, (b) ANY IMPLIED OR EXPRESS WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE, (c) ANY IMPLIED OR EXPRESS WARRANTY OF CONFORMITY TO MODELS OR SAMPLES OF MATERIALS, AND (d) ANY IMPLIED OR EXPRESS WARRANTY OF FREEDOM FROM PATENT OR TRADEMARK INFRINGEMENT) IT BEING THE EXPRESS INTENTION OF BUYER AND SELLER THAT (EXCEPT TO THE EXTENT EXPRESSLY PROVIDED IN THIS AGREEMENT) THE ASSETS SHALL BE ACCEPTED BY BUYER AS IS AND IN THEIR PRESENT CONDITION AND STATE OF REPAIR; AND BUYER REPRESENTS TO SELLER THAT BUYER HAS MADE OR CAUSED TO BE MADE, OR BY CLOSING, SHALL HAVE MADE, SUCH INSPECTIONS WITH RESPECT TO THE ASSETS AS BUYER DEEMS APPROPRIATE AND BUYER WILL ACCEPT THE ASSETS AS IS, IN THEIR PRESENT CONDITION AND STATE OF REPAIR, SUBJECT TO THE RIGHTS OF BUYER UNDER THE PROVISIONS OF ARTICLES 9 AND 10.
 THE PARTIES AGREE THAT THIS PARAGRAPH CONSTITUTES A CONSPICUOUS LEGEND.